5. E-textiles¶

 The most basic elements of a circuit include power (e.g. a battery), conductive pathways (e.g. conductive wire, tape, fabric), and an output (e.g. an LED light).

 You can add a switch to open and close the circuit (turns the LED off and on), and a resistor to keep the LED from getting too much energy (power) from the battery.
-Here’s a template for a simple series circuit with switch (a), and how it’s represented in the electronics industry with standard symbols for components and lines for wires (b).
+Below is a template for a simple series circuit with switch (a), and a schematic diagram of how it’s represented in the electronics industry with standard symbols for components and lines for wires (b).

 Soft switches depart from traditional electronic materials in that most of the components can be soft, like fabric and thread.
 In this section, we learn methods for connecting hard and soft components and how to use them to our advantage.
-Conductive fabric properties to consider include resistance, stretchiness, solderability, feel, and *substrate (e.g. coated nylon, etc.).
+Conductive fabric properties to consider include resistance, stretchiness, solderability, feel, and substrate (e.g. coated nylon, etc.).
 Kobakant has a wealth of information on this.
-Below is a swatch library (left)), and a piece of conductive fabric in a circuit (right).
+Below is their swatch library.

 Digital switches in a circuit turn an LED on and off (binary).
 Pressure sensor switches, on the other hand, turn an LED brighter and dimmer, analog style, depending on the amount of resistance (by how firm or gentle the switch is pressed).
-Soft digital switches can be momentary, toggle, tilt, and stroke.
+Soft digital switches can be momentary (on only while pushing “button”), toggled on and off, or initiated via a tilt or stroke sensor.

 Digital switch / continuity tester¶

-This handy device works as a digital on/off switch and a continuity tester.
+We learned to make this handy device in a tutorial with Jessica Stanley.
+It works as a digital on/off switch and a continuity tester.
 Touching the two safety pins together switches the LED on and off.
 The safety pins can be also used to test the conductivity of other materials, such as conductive fabric, etc.

 Analog sensor switch¶